abacii-voice/arktic/README.md

 dm users assign --user --client --project

 Assigns a user to a specified project.
 The transcriptions that are available to them will come from this project and will deactivate their account when the project is complete.
 Re-assign a user to reactivate them.

+### resend_verification_email

+dm users resend_verification_email --user

+Will resend the verification email with a different code.
+The verification page can only be loaded once per code.

 3. Clients
 ----------